 Use the bathing suit rule to teach children what appropriate and inappropriate touch is.
-Teach your child that no one should touch the parts of his body that his bathing suit covers unless it is a doctor or his parents helping him bathe.
+Teach your child that no one should touch the parts of their body that their bathing suit covers unless it is a doctor or their parents helping them bathe.
 Inappropriate touch is any touch that makes your child feel uncomfortable.

 Your child needs to know who is safe in his community.
 Safe people are people who you feel will not hurt your child.
 Talk to him about safe people.
 These are people he can go to if bad or uncomfortable things are happening to him.
 These should include people who are part of your family and people who aren’t.

 Positive discipline skills helps you to find long-term solutions that develop children’s own self-discipline and their lifelong skills.
 Positive discipline is not about punishment.
 It is about teaching non-violence, empathy, self-respect, human rights, and respect for others.
 For more information,

 A criminal records check is conducted by a local police section or RCMP office.
 When completed, a criminal records check will provide a list of past charges that a person has been found guilty of.